Hodl10-AG/CBUS-Cardano-Pool-cryptobus.fm/README.md

-# -CBUS---Cardano-Pool---cryptobus.fm
+# [CBUS] - Cardano Pool - Cryptobus.FM
-Cardano pool for the project cryptobus.fm
+here is a cardano pool for the non profit cryptobus.fm initiative